falzm/falzon.me/content/about/index.en.md

 My name is Marc Falzon, I am a free-lance IT engineer via the [Cobalt Core][cobaltcore] company.

-This is my modest personal website, which features my [résumé][0] and links to articles and content I've published over the years.
+This is my modest personal website, which features my [résumé][résumé] and links to articles and content I've published over the years.
-I also have a [blog][1] where I occasionally write mosty technical posts.
+I also have a [blog][blog] where I occasionally write mosty technical posts.

 You can also find my online on: